pivotal/docs-tap/developer-conventions/about.md

 Developer Conventions modifies your workload to enable debugging in either of the following situations:

-1. You deploy a workload by using the Tanzu CLI Apps plug-in and include the flag `--debug=true`.
+- You deploy a workload by using the Tanzu CLI Apps plug-in and include the flag `--debug=true`.
 For more information about how to deploy a workload with the CLI, see [Tanzu apps workload apply](../cli-plugins/apps/command-reference/tanzu_apps_workload_apply.md).
-1. You deploy a workload by using the `Tanzu Java Debug Start` option through the Tanzu Dev Tools for VSCode extension.
+- You deploy a workload by using the `Tanzu Java Debug Start` option through the Tanzu Dev Tools for VSCode extension.
 For more information about debugging with the Tanzu Dev Tools extension, see [Using Tanzu Dev Tools to get started](../vscode-extension/usage-getting-started.md).

 When either of the preceding actions take place, the convention behaves as follows:

-- It looks for the `apps.tanzu.vmware.com/debug=true` annotation on a PodTemplateSpec associated with a workload.
+1. It looks for the `apps.tanzu.vmware.com/debug=true` annotation on a PodTemplateSpec associated with a workload.
-- It checks for the `debug-8` or `debug-9` labels on the image configuration's bill of materials (BOM).
+2. It checks for the `debug-8` or `debug-9` labels on the image configuration's bill of materials (BOM).
-- It then sets the TimeoutSeconds of the Liveness, Readiness, and Startup probes to 600 if currently set to a lower number.
+3. It sets the TimeoutSeconds of the Liveness, Readiness, and Startup probes to 600 if currently set to a lower number.
-- It then adds annotations to the PodTemplateSpec to modify the Knative properties `minScale` & `maxScale` such that the minimum and maximum number of Pods is 1.
+4. It adds annotations to the PodTemplateSpec to modify the Knative properties `minScale` & `maxScale` such that the minimum and maximum number of Pods is 1.
 This ensures the eventual running Pod won't be scaled down to 0 during a debug session.

 After these changes are made, you can use the Tanzu Dev Tools extension or other CLI-based debuggers to debug your workload directly on the cluster.